Frequently Asked Questions

 For some, a single session is enough, but most people do 2-3 medicine sessions so that they can achieve their treatment goals by building on each individual session.
 For others, a plan may be developed for a course of treatment (sometimes 6 medicine sessions) or ongoing maintenance support.
 This all depends on your needs, presenting concerns and effectiveness of each experience.

-INTERO's medical provider has one primary role: to ensure your safety throughout the entire process.
+Intero's medical provider has one primary role: to ensure your safety throughout the entire process.

 That begins with an initial evaluation where past medical records will be reviewed and a physical exam will be conducted.
-The doses of Ketamine we work with are sub-anesthetic, meaning they are well below the doses used for surgical procedures.
+The doses of ketamine we work with are sub-anesthetic, meaning they are well below the doses used for surgical procedures.
 Because of this the risk of an adverse effect is very, very low.
 Regardless, we want to ensure that you have no limitations that would prevent you from having a fulfilling journey.
 During this initial encounter we will also discuss the medical aspects of KAP in full detail, and answer any questions that you may have.

-After you are medically cleared, your next encounter with the medical provider will be on the day of your Ketamine medicine session.
-A brief exam will be conducted prior to administering Ketamine.
+After you are medically cleared, your next encounter with the medical provider will be on the day of your ketamine medicine session.
+A brief exam will be conducted prior to administering ketamine.
 Your therapist and medical provider will both be with you during the initial moments of your journey.
 Afterwards the medical provider will periodically check-in throughout the course of the session.
 Once your journey has ended the medical provider will evaluate you to determine when you can be safely discharged home.
 Mental fogginess is common immediately afterwards, and some patients take a little longer than others to return to baseline.

 Your therapist will work with you to identify areas that you want to explore, support you through your experience, and assist in processing insights learned through your KAP session.
 Throughout the treatment process, the therapist is there to help ensure that you feel safe, contained, understood and supported.

 The therapist is a vital component to treatment, in helping you to develop a framework for understanding and navigating your experiences and helping to identify how you can continue to move towards growth and healing.
 During the treatment session, your therapist is always present and asks nothing of you.
-They are there to support you in whatever way is best for you and will help you to identify what this means for your experience.· To process experiences and help you to express yourself
+They are there to support you in whatever way is best for you and will help you to identify what this means for your experience.
+To process experiences and help you to express yourself

 • To ensure a sense of safety and containment